National League West capsules

 Hot Spot: Bullpen.
 Melancon struggled during his first season in San Francisco after signing a $62 million, four-year contract.
 He blew five of his 16 save chances and made just 32 appearances before being sidelined by a forearm injury.
 The Giants brought in Dyson as another closing option last year and need one of those two relievers to solidify the ninth inning so Bochy can map out the rest of his late-inning plan.

 Outlook: The Giants are coming off their first last-place finish in a decade and their worst season overall since 1985.
 The talent level was upgraded significantly with trades for Longoria and McCutchen.
 Those two former All-Stars might be on the downside of their careers — both are in their 30s — but they should still add some pop to a lineup that finished last in the majors in homers, 29th in runs and 29th in on-base percentage.
 They should also improve a defence that was spotty at best last season, when nothing went right.
 Duggar could get a shot to split time with Jackson or supplant him in centre field, adding needed youth to an aging team.
-Getting a healthy season out of Bumgarner is crucial after he was injured in a dirt bike accident last April.
+The last week of spring training was especially costly: Samardzija was shut down with a strained pectoral muscle and Bumgarner got hit on the left hand by a line drive.
+He had surgery to have three pins inserted into his broken pinkie.
+The 2014 World Series MVP also missed nearly three months last season with a shoulder injury after a dirt bike accident in April.
 Cueto is a quality No. 2 starter if he can avoid the blisters that plagued him last year.
-Samardzija is very durable, but the rest of the rotation isn't nearly as strong.
+Samardzija has been very durable, but the rest of the rotation isn't nearly as strong.
 The Giants will also need to adjust to a new coaching staff, with Curt Young replacing longtime pitching coach Dave Righetti, and Alonzo Powell taking over as hitting coach after Hensley Meulens moved to bench coach.

 More AP baseball: https://apnews.com/tag/MLBbaseball